Gail Miller (businesswoman): Health care

+The LHM Company expanded its healthcare business into skilled nursing, assisted living, home health, and hospice care and has formed LHM Senior Health.

 In January 2021, the LHM Group announced its purchase of Advanced Health Care (AHC), a chain of high-end nursing homes and hospices that also provides in-home health care.
 AHC patients are generally transitioning from in-hospital acute care to living at home.
 The purchase price was undisclosed.
 The LHM Group said the acquisition was part of a broader effort to diversify their portfolio of businesses.
 AHC was founded in Idaho in 2001 and runs 22 facilities, including six in Utah.
 The other facilities are in Arizona, California, Colorado, Idaho, Kansas, Nevada, and New Mexico.
 AHC was founded roughly 20 years before its acquisition by LHM Group.
 The deal was finalized after two years of negotiations.
 This was LHM Group's first acquisition in health care.
+The Larry H. Miller Company took over tasks such as accounting, real-estate management, and future redevelopment so that AHC can focus on its core competencies.
+AHC was founded by Lehi-native Brett Nattress, a general authority for the Church of Jesus Christ of Latter-day Saints.
+In 2023, AHC announced acquisitions in both Cleveland and Cincinnati.

 The facility formerly known as the Harmony Hills Assisted Living Center in Lehi, Utah was purchased by AHC in 2022.
-As of early 2023, the facility was undergoing renovations and was scheduled to re-open in May 2023.
+As of early 2023, the facility was undergoing renovations and re-opened in May 2023.
 The renovation includes a large salt-water fish tank, a new gym, a new hair salon, and a new library.
-The facility will be renamed the Aspen Ridge Residences.
+The facility was renamed the Aspen Ridge Residences.
 It will be AHC's first assisted living center.
 Studio and one-bedroom apartments will be on offer.

-AHC was founded by Lehi-native Brett Nattress, a general authority for the Church of Jesus Christ of Latter-day Saints.
+The Aspen Ridge Residences were open as of 21 June 2023.

+In early 2025, the Miller family foundation partnered with Proxima to help people facing barriers to entering healthcare careers receive proper training.